CoffeaTeam/coffea-casa/docs/cc_user_opendata.rst

     :align: center

-After you will be forwarded to your personal Jupyterhub instance running at Analysis Facility @ T2 Nebraska:
+Then you will be forwarded to your personal Jupyterhub instance running at Analysis Facility @ T2 Nebraska:

 .. image:: _static/coffea-casa-start.png
    :alt: Jupyterhub instance together with Dask Labextention powered cluster available at Opendata Coffea-casa Analysis Facility @ T2 Nebraska